[UPDATED IN NOVEMBER 2024]

 I suggest, then, withdrawing money at the first available opportunity and always carrying cash.
 Although some places accept euros, pay attention to the exchange rate, as it is rarely favourable.

 To avoid paying fees when withdrawing money or paying with a card in a currency other than your own, I suggest you use the Revolut card.
-This card has become my best friend while travelling because it saves me a lot of money on fees whenever I travel to countries with currencies other than the Euro.
+This card has become my best friend while travelling, saving me a lot of money on fees whenever I travel to countries with currencies other than the Euro.

 How to have internet in Marrakech?